 - Former Member of the Board of Directors of the Chicago Bar Foundation

-- Member of the Grants Committee of the Chicago Bar Foundation
+- Former Member of the Grants Committee of the Chicago Bar Foundation

 - Member of the Advisory Council and former board member of the Judge James P. Moran Center For Youth Advocacy, which provides legal and social services to minors

 - Editor of the Benefits Law Journal, a preeminent publication featuring articles addressing important issues in benefits litigation

 - Taught Litigation Procedure and Strategy as an Adjunct Professor at Loyola University School of Law

 - Benefits Editorial Advisory Board

 - National Law Journal: Nancy has been named to The National Law Journal’s (NLJ) list of 2019 “Employment Law Trailblazers.”
 This inaugural list recognizes “agents of change” – legal professionals who have impacted employment law and the overall legal industry through new types of strategies and innovative court cases.